cooldogepm/libPromise/README.md

 A minimalistic implementation of [Promises](https://en.wikipedia.org/wiki/Futures_and_promises) for PHP.

+## Why is it archived
+Working with threads in PHP is painful especially when trying to implement ES6-like promises.

 ## Installation via DEVirion

 Install the [DEVirion](https://poggit.pmmp.io/ci/poggit/devirion/DEVirion) plugin and start your server.
 This will create a `virions` folder in your server's root directory.